 The former Wales international admitted the Cardiff job was one of the only positions that could have taken him away from Worcester.

 Davies said: “As a club, Worcester has plans to be a powerhouse in European rugby.
-The board has that ambition and everybody is pulling together, the belief is something everyone shares and you can’t deny that.
+The board has that ambition and everybody is pulling together, the belief is something everyone shares and you

 “The potential is there to be a great, great club.

 “Potential can be a hollow word, but having worked at Warriors I can see what is being done.